kemingy/kemingy.github.io/content/blogs/2020-05-13-deep_learning_serving.md

 categories = ["Deep Learning", "Technology"]
 +++

-Yet another deep learning framework that is easy to use.
+Yet another deep learning serving framework that is easy to use.

 <!-- more -->